-Now we are blessed to have a young, personable, bright and enthusiastic new Administrator (soon hopefully to be pastor) Rev. Msgr.
+Now we are blessed to have a young, personable, bright and enthusiastic new Pastor Rev. Msgr.
 Jonas Achacoso, JCD, as our new spiritual leader.
 A trained canon lawyer with a doctorate in Canon Law from Spain, Msgr. works also in the Office of the Tribunal, the office that assists those with marital difficulties.
 He is responsible for the various lay movements in the Diocese such as the Charismatic Renewal and has published scholarly work that has received recognition from the Vatican.

 But Msgr.
 Jonas is above all a pastor who desires to build the spiritual life of Corpus Christi by instituting new and renewed devotions and practices.
 We welcome him to Corpus Christi and ask God’s blessings on him.